momentohq/public-dev-docs/docs/leaderboard/index.md

 ![Image of Momento console landing page](@site/static/img/getting-started/console.png)

-Click on the Create Cache button and create a cache using the cloud provider and region you want to use for your Momento Leaderboard.
+Click on the Create Cache button and create a cache using the cloud provider and region you want to use for your Momento Leaderboards.

 ![Image of Momento console Create Cache form](@site/static/img/console-create-cache-form.png)

 Then follow our [step-by-step instructions](https://docs.momentohq.com/cache/develop/authentication/api-keys) to create an API key via the [Momento console](https://console.gomomento.com).

-### Step 2: Create a Momento Leaderboard
+### Step 2: Create a Momento Leaderboards

 ```javascript
 // Create a new leaderboard client, which you can use to create